Dessert: Deep-fried

 Many cuisines include a dessert made of deep-fried starch-based batter or dough.
 In many countries, a doughnut is a flour-based batter that has been deep-fried.
 It is sometimes filled with custard or jelly.
 Fritters are fruit pieces in a thick batter that have been deep fried.
 Gulab jamun is an Indian dessert made of milk solids kneaded into a dough, deep-fried, and soaked in honey.
 Churros are a deep-fried and sugared dough that is eaten as dessert or a snack in many countries.

 Frozen

 Ice cream, gelato, sorbet and shaved-ice desserts fit into this category.
 Ice cream is a cream base that is churned as it is frozen to create a creamy consistency.
 Gelato uses a milk base and has less air whipped in than ice cream, making it denser.
 Sorbet is made from churned fruit and is not dairy based.
 Shaved-ice desserts are made by shaving a block of ice and adding flavored syrup or juice to the ice shavings.

 Gelatin

-Jellied desserts are made with a sweetened liquid thickened with gelatin or another thickening agent.
+Jellied desserts are made with a sweetened liquid thickened with gelatin or another gelling agent.
 They are traditional in many cultures.
-Grass jelly and annin tofu are Chinese jellied desserts.
 Yōkan is a Japanese jellied dessert.
 In English-speaking countries, many dessert recipes are based on gelatin with fruit or whipped cream added.
-The vegetarian substitute for Gelatin is Agar.
+The vegetarian substitute for gelatin is agar agar.
 Marshmallow is also most commonly made with gelatin.